Bands renormalization and superconductivity in the strongly correlated Hubbard model using composite operators method: Composite operator formalism

-We can compute the algebra associated to our composite operators defined in Eq. (\ref{spinor}).
+We can compute the algebra associated with our composite operators defined in Eq. (\ref{spinor}).
 We assume spin rotational symmetric solutions,, allowing us to have $\delta_{\sigma\sigma'}$ in our Green's and correlation functions.
 This implies

 We compute explicitly the currents

 With $S_i^- = c^\dagger_{i \down} c_{i \up}$, $S_i^+ = c^\dagger_{i \up} c_{i \down}$ and $\Delta_i = c_{i \uparrow } c_{i \down}$.
 We take the following convention: $ sign( \up )= 1 $ and $sign( \down )= - 1 $.